How to group tests into batches using the SDK

 This article explains how you can use the Eyes SDK to group the results of multiple test runs into a single batch so that they are displayed, summarized and managed together in the Test Manager.

 The simplest way to batch tests together is to run them together in a single test suite.
 The SDK allows you to organize the tests into multiple batches, and you can use this for example to reflect the functional structure of your application.
 In some circumstances, it is not possible to run all the tests in the same run (technically in the same operating system process), for example, tests may be written in different languages, there may be a need to run on multiple platforms, or the test may be distributed for performance reasons.
 Eyes provides a way to batch together related tests even if they run separately, this is explained in the article Batching Tests in a distributed environment..

 When you create a batch, you provide a string that represents the batch name.
 The string can have any value, for example, many Eyes customers use the Test Suite name.
 If you don’t explicitly create a batch, the batch name of a test is the test name.
 Test Manager will normally display the first 29 characters of the name so that most of the screen width is available for the current batch test information displayed in the right panel in the window.
 If you use names that are longer than this, then Test Manager provides you with a way to drag the batch list panel to the right to increase its width.
 It will show the expanded version of this panel when your cursor hovers over the batch list.

 If all your tests run in a single program and process, then the section below describes a convenient way to combine them into one batch.
-If your tests run as separate programs, and you want the results to be collected as a batch the this article explains ow to do this Batching Tests in a distributed environment
+If your tests run as separate programs, and you want the results to be collected as a batch then this is described in the article Batching tests in a distributed environment.

 eyes.open()) will be associated with that batch.